 These are funds accumulated from: gifts; bequests; allocations from the General Operating Funds; and contributions from the founding churches at the time of union.
 These funds are used to provide capital assistance, by grant or loan, to congregations, camps, training centres, and other entities.
-These funds also include the capital assets of the General Council Office.
+These funds also include the capital assets of the General Council Office and the investment in and advances to the wholly owned subsidiary (note 11).